 Dental implants represent one of the most significant advances in modern dentistry.
 In the past, the only options available to those with missing teeth were dentures or bridges, each of which carried significant problems.
 In contrast, dental implants provide an aesthetically pleasing and downright comfortable solution for those missing teeth due to injury or tooth decay.
 But what are they, and how do they work?
 Here are some ways dental implants can repair your smile to answer that question.

 1. The Good Stuff

 Dental implants have the appearance and feel of normal teeth, lending an extra boost of self-confidence.
-Those accustomed to hiding their smile due to a large gap caused by a missing tooth, or because of teeth riddled with decay will feel comfortable smiling with dental implants.
+Those accustomed to hiding their smile due to a large gap caused by a missing tooth or because of teeth riddled with decay will feel comfortable smiling with dental implants.
 However, the advantages are not merely cosmetic.

 Dental implants make eating and speaking much easier than dentures or bridges.
-This is because the dental implant procedure involves a titanium post that is secured into the jaw and holds the tooth in place much like a natural root.
-This means that unlike dentures, implants won’t loosen, allowing the patient to eat and chew their food as they would with a full set of teeth.
+This is because the dental implant procedure involves a titanium post secured into the jaw and holds the tooth in place much like a natural root.
+This means that, unlike dentures, implants won’t loosen, allowing the patient to eat and chew their food as they would with a full set of teeth.
 Beyond that, dental implants offer significant oral health benefits, prevent bone resorption, and are much easier to clean than bridges (which are notoriously difficult due to their placement atop other teeth).

 2. Prevention of Bone Loss

 In addition to replacing missing or decaying teeth, dental implants also prevent the loss of jawbone tissue while guarding against further bone loss.
 As mentioned earlier, this is because dental implants replicate the functionality of a tooth root.